Katie Holmes’ Braless Satin Tank Top Look Could Have Jamie Foxx Running Back

 Perhaps, Katie’s sexier style is the result of trying to catch the attention of her former boyfriend, Jamie Foxx.

 People Magazine reports that the couple split back earlier this year after six years together.
-However, Holmes’ sultry new style is so hot that it could have the actor running back in hopes of reconciliation.
+However, Katie’s sultry new style is so hot that it could have the actor running back in hopes of reconciliation.

-The outlet reveals that Holmes and Foxx kept their relationship very private over the years, and often focused on their families and careers before their romance.
+The outlet reveals that Katie and Jamie kept their relationship very private over the years, and often focused on their families and careers before their romance.

-As many fans know, Katie Holmes was previously married to actor Tom Cruise.
+As many fans know, Katie was previously married to actor Tom Cruise.
 The couple split in 2012 and share one daughter together, Suri.
 Two years after the split, the actress revealed that she “absolutely” still believed in love and was “open” to falling in love again.